 This project draws on the gardens Ruskin created at Brantwood, his house and estate on Coniston Water in the Lake District, during the last 28 years of his life.
 Supported by the Lancashire Gardens Trust, two Lancaster University placement students are researching Ruskin’s ideas about landscape design and the radical experiments in land management and horticulture Ruskin began at Brantwood.

-To find out more about the gardens at Brantwood today, reimagined by Sally Beamish over more than 20 years, explore photographs taken by Bethan Pettitt, Brantwood’s head gardener from January 2020, here.
+To find out more about the gardens at Brantwood today, reimagined by Sally Beamish over more than 20 years, explore photographs taken by Bethan Pettitt, Brantwood’s head gardener from January 2020, visit the news and star article.

 Image: John Ruskin, Perennial Cornflower (© The Ruskin, Lancaster University)